frontenddogma/web-development-glossary/manuscript/i.md

 : The mechanism of basing an object or class upon another object (prototype-based inheritance) or class (class-based inheritance), retaining similar implementation.
 Also defined as deriving new classes (sub classes) from existing ones (super class or base class) and forming them into a hierarchy of classes.
 In most class-based object-oriented languages, an object created through inheritance (a “child object”) acquires all the properties and behaviors of the parent object (except: constructors, destructors, overloaded operators, and friend functions of the base class).
 Inheritance allows to create classes that are built upon existing classes, to specify a new implementation while maintaining the same behaviors (realizing an interface), to reuse code, and to independently extend original software via public classes and interfaces. [†](#w-inheritance)

 Initiative for Open Authentication
 : An industry-wide collaboration to develop an open reference architecture using open standards to promote the adoption of strong authentication.
-OATH has close to 30 coordinating and contributing members and is proposing standards for a variety of authentication technologies, with the aim of lowering costs and simplifying their functions. [†](#w-oath) ℹ︎ [openauthentication.org](https://openauthentication.org/)
+OATH has close to 30 coordinating and contributing members and is proposing standards for a variety of authentication technologies, with the aim of lowering costs and simplifying their functions. [†](#w-oath)

 Inline
 : → Inline box